Selam27m/alx-pre_course/README.md

- my first readme
-A task for only thsis
+my first readme edite permsision for only thsis